 Children generally attend primary school from seven until they are twelve.
-In United States, “Primary School” is a generic term in the United States (although this is more commonly referred to as Elementary School) to describe a school housing the primary grades, from kindergarten (ages 5 – 6) to sixth grade (ages 11 – 12).
+In the United States, “Primary School” is a generic term in the United States (although this is more commonly referred to as Elementary School) to describe a school housing the primary grades, from kindergarten (ages 5 – 6) to sixth grade (ages 11 – 12).
 Similar to Singapore, First grade (or Primary One) begins when children are 6 – 7 years old.

 In Australia, Primary School is generally for children aged 5 – 12.
 But in parts of South Australia, Western Australia and Queensland, grade 7 could be part of primary school, while in other states it forms part of secondary education.
-In Hong Kong, it is compulsory for students attend primary schools for the first six years.
+In Hong Kong, it is compulsory for students to attend primary schools for the first six years.

 Similarly, the first six years of education is compulsory for all Singaporeans.
 The Singapore Primary Education consists of a 4-year foundation stage from Primary 1 to 4, followed by a 2-year orientation stage from Primary 5 to 6.